ginaxtran/Linked-In-Bots/README.md

 * Overestimate the prevalence of bots
 * Exposure tends to impair judgment of bot-recognition self-efficacy
 * Increase propensity toward stricter bot-regulation policies
 * Decreased self-efficacy and increased perceptions of bot influence

+## Research Question
+What are characteristics or patterns we can use to detect LLM profile generated bots on Linkedin?

 ## Data Description
 This dataset comprises a total of 3600 LinkedIn profiles, categorized into three main groups: